-Sony have confirmed that the PlayStation 5 is the official name for their next console, and revealed that it will release in holiday 2020 - but no specific release date given.
+Sony confirmed back in October 2019 that the PlayStation 5 will be the official name of their next console, and revealed that it will release in holiday 2020.
+Even as of January 2020 though, we still don't have a specific release date.

 The console was first teased by Sony in an interview with WIRED, who have now have released another exclusive look into the new console, alongside PlayStation's own confirmation.

 "These updates may not be a huge surprise, but we wanted to confirm them for our PlayStation fans", Sony states, with WIRED giving the first details of the new controller.

 According to WIRED, the prototype they were given was visually similar to the current-gen Dualshock 4, but Sony's Mark Cerny was apparently keen to point out new features.

 One such feature is "adaptive triggers", which "offer varying levels of resistance to make shooting a bow and arrow feel like the real thing."

 There's also an improved speaker on the controller, and new haptic feedback, as opposed to the traditional 'rumble' vibration.

 There are some drawbacks though, namely the bigger battery and new haptic feedback causing the controller to be heavier.

 As for details about the console itself, there hasn't been any more news in recent months, at least in an official capacity.
 Sony are likely keeping that under wraps until closer to launch with February being rumored as when the full reveal will occur.